Gronis/easylib/README.md

 Setup:
 -----

-1. Run export TMDB_KEY={YOUR TMDB API KEY HERE} to set API-key
-2. Also run "chmod +x movielibrary" in order to run the CLI
+1. Run "chmod +x easylib" in order to run the CLI
+2. Set TMDB_KEY in config.ini or run ./easylib -config TMDB_KEY={YOUR TMDB API KEY HERE} to set API-key

+Optional
-You should add a shortcut to movielibrary in your bin folder so you can access it from anywhere (this is optional)
+3. "ln easylib /usr/bin/" To add a shortcut to easylib in your /usr/bin run folder so you can access it from anywhere (this is optional)

 Basic Usage:
 -----------

-run "movielibrary scan" to scan for movies run "movielibrary help" to get help
+run "easylib -scan" to scan for media run "easylib -help" to get help